apache/www-site/content/foundation/voting.md

 ### Votes on package releases  {#ReleaseVotes}

-Votes on whether a package is ready to release use [majority approval](glossary.html#MajorityApproval), plus a minimum quorum of three positive votes, i.e. at least three PMC members must vote affirmatively for release, and there must be more positive than negative votes.
+Votes on whether a package is ready to release use [majority approval](glossary.html#MajorityApproval), with at least three binding +1 votes, i.e., at least three PMC members must vote affirmatively for release, and there must be more positive than negative binding votes.
 **Releases may not be vetoed.**
 Generally the community
 will cancel the release vote if anyone identifies serious problems, but